 Dude!
 Those poor kids!
 I mean, I was a scrawny geek as a child, and no one ever knocked my snowmen down.

-MP3 week continues here at Heaneyland with a track that will probably be of interest mainly to those who have seen my musical -- so tough luck for the rest of you losers.
+It's MP3 time here at Heaneyland, featuring a track that will probably be of interest mainly to those who have seen my musical -- so tough luck for the rest of you losers.
 It's an extended dance mix of one of Creon's numbers from Oedipus Rocks, "The Gods Must Be Lazy".
 (Of course, "extended" in this case means 1:04 instead of 54 seconds.)

 What's freakier than Hello Kitty?
 A Hello Kitty whose component parts can be rearranged, of course.